biocommons/biocommons.github.io/docs/governance.md

 The biocommons has the following structure:

-- An **Executive Director**, who leads the biocommons during the transition from the current (2022) informal affiliation to a more organized open source project.
 - The **Steering Committee** provides general administrative oversight for the biocommons project.
 - The **Project Teams** plan and coordinate development activities within their projects, consistent with biocommons architectural directions.

-### Executive Director

-STOPPED HERE

-The Architecture Team:

-- Is comprised of the Architecture Lead and other members who are appointed by the Steering Committee.
-- Makes project-wide techincal decisions in order to foster consisitency and interoperability.
-- Establishes coding guidelines.
-- Participates in project code reviews as requested.

-The Executive Director will set coding guidelines and standards in order maximize the utility of biocommons software and data.
-The Executive Director will also arrange technical and systems administration support, such as AWS infrastructure and web site development.

-It is expected that Project Leads (below) should attend Architectural Team meetings in order to raise issues or concerns, and to ensure that projects remain aligned and coordinated.
-Decisions in the Architecture Team are expected to be made by consensus.
-The Executive Director is a member of the Architecture Team and may override decisions in exceptional circumstances.

 ### Steering Committee

 The Steering Committee:

-- Is resposible for the development of a healthy organization.
+- Is resposible for fostering a healthy organization, including promoting events, engaging with the scientific community, and enforcing our code of conduct.
 - Updates this governance document and resolves questions about its interpretation.
-- Selects leaders for other teams.
+- Selects leaders for project teams.
 - Receives and responds to issues regarding membership and breaches of community standards.
+- Makes project-wide techinical decisions in order to foster consisitency and interoperability.
+- Establishes coding guidelines and standards in order maximize the utility of biocommons software and data.
+- Participates in project code reviews as requested.
+- Arrange technical and systems administration support, such as AWS infrastructure and web site development.

 The Steering Committee is comprised of the Executive Director and other members who are invited by the Executive Director.
+Decisions in the Steering Committee are made by the Executive Director with input from Steering Committee members.
 The Steering Committee is expected to meet every 3 months.
-Decisions in the Steering Committee are made by the Executive Director with input from Steering Committee members.

 ### Project Teams

 Project Teams are responsible for planning and coordinating development activities within their projects.
 A project typically corresponds to one or more related source code repositories.

 Project Teams should have at least two Project Leads, appointed by the Steering Committee.
-The Project Leads are the primary maintainers of the relevant repositories.

-Management of project repositories should be consistent with the overall biocommons [coding guidelines](coding-guidelines.md).

-### Team Leadership

-Team leaders are nominated by the Steering Committee based on recognized domain expertise and sustained contribution to the biocommons.
+The Project Leaders are the primary maintainers of the relevant repositories.
+Project Leaders are nominated by the Steering Committee based on recognized domain expertise and sustained contribution to the biocommons.
+Project Leaders are expected to ensure that project repositories are managed consistent with the overall biocommons [coding guidelines](coding-guidelines.md).

 ### Other Teams and Roles